Sheikh-Mohammed-Shuhood/Resume_Reader/README.md

 The 3B model from ollama that is llama3.2.3b is 2GB.

 Run the below command in the powershell if you are using Windows, to download ollama model.
-Gives out of memory error.
+Gives out of memory error while running ollama.